warang580/errdata-heaven/README.md

 Speaking of the devil, let's say our "real" usecase for updating the user is this :

 ```
-- Incoming request : A user wants to update their data (userid, name, email, age)
+- A user wants to update their data (userid, name, email, age)
 - Check that name, email and age are valid
  - validation errors ?
  - maybe checking that we don't have any other user with that new email ?